backupbrain/jsango-querybuilder/README.md

 It is inspired by [Django](https://www.djangoproject.com/)'s amazing query builder, which allows developers to quickly chain commands together to create powerful queries, including multi-table joins.

+## Why does this exist

+You may find that working with SQL databases challenging, especially when converting between functional or object-oriented programming to SQL statements.
+Writing SQL statements by hand is slow, messy, and error-prone.
+Many Database relational Management Systems (DBRMS) have not-so-great query builders.

+Since many good DBRMS have the ability to input raw queries, it seems useful to be able to use an external query builder library.

+My goal here is to create one that is intuitive yet powerful, especially allowing features such as joins.

 ## Examples

 Of course it goes without saying that you must include the library from somewhere.